Esri/geodev-hackerlabs/develop/wab_custom_theme.md

 	containerWidth -= 280//280 width of the geocoder plus margin
 	```

-8. Create a new application using the NMGIC web map with the Bright Theme and add the StreetView Widget to the Header Controller.
+8. Create a new application in Web AppBuilder using the NMGIC web map with the Bright Theme and add the StreetView Widget to the Header Controller.